Our vision for more cycling, more often

-More than 802,000 Queenslanders ride a bike each week1 and 1.53 million say they are interested in riding to school or work if the conditions were right.2 Queenslanders have told us that concerns relating to safety are often the main reason they choose not to ride, but addressing the convenience of cycling is also important.
+More than 802,000 Queenslanders ride a bike each week (Austroads, 20171) and 1.53 million say they are interested in riding to school or work if the conditions were right (The University of Sydney, 20152).
+Queenslanders have told us that concerns relating to safety are often the main reason they choose not to ride, but addressing the convenience of cycling is also important.

 Getting more people to experience the joy of riding benefits the whole community — every person who rides a bike to work, school, socialise or the shops means less traffic and less pollution.
 Choosing a bike over a car can also improve people’s wellbeing, support healthy and happy communities and contribute to the economy.

-Unfortunately, most short trips in Queensland are still made by car.3 We need to make cycling a natural choice for short trips.
+Unfortunately, most short trips in Queensland are still made by car (Department of Transport and Main Roads, 20161 3).
+We need to make cycling a natural choice for short trips.
 We need to make it convenient and safe to ride, whether you are an experienced cyclist or just getting started.